nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Usage

-The following activity diagram briefly summarizes what happens when a user executes the `Import` to import a JSON addressbook file:

-[insert diagram]

 Given below is an example usage scenario and how the Import mechanism behaves at each step.

 Step 1.
 The user launches the application.